Bonf6059/-ISA-Adaptive-Storage-Medieval-Module/README.md

 21/01/2026
 - Added Bundled Sacks big and small
 - Added compatibility to pyrinth and clay from detvisor epoch series
-- Added compatibility to criopyrinth and coal of the ISA series
+- Added compatibility to criopyrinth and coal from my ISA series

 20/01/2026
 - Updated About.xml